-The students can choose between studying, by the academic study board, preapproved courses in a foreign university during the semester or to do the semester at the University of Southern Denmark as below:
+The students can choose between studying at a foreign university during the semester (on courses preapproved by Academic Board of Studies) or to study at the University of Southern Denmark as below:

 The students develop an understanding of working together with students from other programs in the semester project "Experts in teams".
 As a part of the project work, elements of innovation and entrepreneurship as well as preparation of market analysis and a business plan will be incorporated.

 To form their own profile, the students will have the opportunity to choose optional courses within their areas of special interests and in line with their PDI profile.